jeremystoll/laptop/OMAHA_CODE_SCHOOL.md

     - This downloads a "DMG" file into your **Downloads** folder.
     - Click on the downloaded DMG file to open it.
     - Drag the Sublime Text application icon into the **Applications** folder to install it.
+    - Here is a video showing that done: http://cl.ly/ekey/st.mov
   2. Open **Sublime Text**
-    - Go to the Preferences.
-(It might ask for access to your contacts, which is fine to allow or deny.)
-    - In Preferences, go to the 'Terminal' tab and click the 'Install' button.
-  3. Configuration
-    - Into **Terminal**: `mate ~/.tm_properties` - This will open up a blank document in TextMate.
+    - Then go to the User Settings by clicking **Sublime Text** > **Preferences** > **Settings - User**.
+(Here's a video showing how to get to that file: http://cl.ly/ell5/stprefs.mov)
+    - Erase all content from that document (There shouldn't be much).
-    - Copy/Paste all of the content from [this link](https://raw.githubusercontent.com/omahacodeschool/laptop/master/tm_properties_example) into that blank document.
+    - Copy/Paste all of the content from [this link](https://raw.githubusercontent.com/omahacodeschool/laptop/master/sublime_text_prefs) into that document.
-    - Type **Command + S** to save the document, and then close the document.
+    - Save the document, and then close the document.
+  3. In **iTerm**, run the following line of code: `ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/subl`
+    - Then quit and re-open **iTerm**.
 7. Git Setup
-  1. `git config --global core.editor "mate -w"`
+  1. `git config --global core.editor "subl -w"`
   2. `git config --global user.name "Your Name"` - Use your real name!
   3. `git config --global user.email "your_email@example.com"` - Use the email address that you used to sign up for GitHub.com.
   4. `git config --global core.excludesfile ~/.gitignore`